-Kate is currently with the Office of the Director of Public Prosecutions in the Cayman Islands.
+Kate is recently returned from the Office of the Director of Public Prosecutions in the Cayman Islands.

 Whilst there, Kate acted alone in restraining over $200m in political bribes belonging to a client of J.P.
 Morgan.
 Kate has worked closely with the Financial Reporting Authority on a global insider-trading investigation involving banks in London, Geneva and New York; she then froze the $4m in profit that had been laundered to off-shore funds.
 Kate advised the Anti-Corruption Commission on two long-standing cases involving abuses of public office, and drafted successful mutual legal assistance requests in relation to a bank director in Brazil.